 A Vision of Success

-Sun Tzu teaches that competition is not a conflict between enemies.
+Sun Tzu teaches that competition is not conflict between enemies.
 Competition means a comparison among alternative positions.
 While we can compare our position to those of others, what we should compare is our current position to our potential positions.
-The methods of Golden Key Strategy allow you to improve your competitive position easily and continuously.
-Golden Key Strategy works in a dynamic environment of complementary opposing relationships.
+Strateagic agility or strategility--is the abiity to change competitive positions effortlessly.
+Our positions are linked to the positions of others.
+Strategility works in a dynamic environment of complementary opposing relationships.
 To reach our goals in this adaptive process, we avoid costly conflict and instead look for openings to build positions.

 Easy and Inexpensive.

-You can start mastering these ideas for free by reviewing the many articles on this website, starting with all the links in this article.
+You can start mastering the rules of strategility for free.
 Though SOSI has trained some of the world's largest organizations, this strategy is not just for the big decisions of big bosses.
 We do not make Sun Tzu's Rules complicated to sell expensive consulting.
 Start with our free copy of The Art of War.
-Then visit our site daily and read our Playbook Article of the Day on the top right of our front page.
-If you read daily, you can read through the entire Playbook over the course of the year.
+Then visit our site daily and read our Rules Article of the Day.
+When you want to get more serious about mastering the rules, we offer memberships, books, CDs/DVDs, on-line and on-site classes.

 For Every Type of Challenge